 The Virtual Reality Surgery Simulator (VRSS) project aims to reduce the time and cost required to train surgeons by using virtual reality surgical simulation training in conjunction with remote real-time supervision of surgical trainees.
 Created by an international, multidisciplinary team of researchers, physicians, and artists, the simulator is geared toward increasing access to surgical care in lower- and middle-income settings around the world.

-The VRSS project utilizes an immersive virtual reality simulation to help surgical trainees acquire the psychomotor skills, sensory acuity, and cognitive planning required to perform complex surgical tasks.
+The project utilizes an immersive VR simulation tool to help surgical trainees acquire the psychomotor skills, sensory acuity, and cognitive planning required to perform complex surgical tasks.
+Studies have shown that VR training can reduce the training time needed for a surgical novice to reach the skill level of an intermediately skilled surgeon by half.
+Similarly, studies have shown that VR-trained surgeons are much less likely to make errors than those who have completed standard training only.
 When combined with clinical training, virtual reality technology has the potential to significantly reduce the time and cost of achieving surgical proficiency in resource-constrained settings.

 Click through this site to learn more about the VRSS project and the problems it can address.